-- 1. To elect Kristen Harrington-Smith and Stephen T. Worland, Ph.D. as Class I directors for a three-year term that expires at the 2025 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent public accounting firm for the fiscal year ending December 31, 2022; and - 3.
-To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.
+- 1. to elect Brian M. Gallagher, Jr., Ph.D., Chris Ehrlich and John W. Smither as Class II directors for a three-year term that expires at the 2026 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - 2. to ratify the appointment of Ernst & Young LLP as our independent public accounting firm for the fiscal year ending December 31, 2023; - 3. to approve an amendment to our Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions to permit exculpation of certain officers; - 4. to grant our board of directors authority to effect a reverse stock split of our outstanding common stock by amending our Amended and Restated Certificate of Incorporation within one year and within a range of not less than one-for-five and not more than one-for-thirty, and a proportionate reduction in the number of authorized shares of our common stock; and - 5. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.